vectorgrp/sil-kit/docs/api/rpc.rst

 handlers (2,4) are provided on instantiation and call / submit (1,3) are commands of the RpcClient / RpcServer instances.
 Further, a query can be run providing a list of available RpcServers and their properties.

+!!!
 Function name
 ~~~~~~~~~~~~~

 RpcClients and RpcServers are linked by a string-based function name.
-It is possible to use multiple RpcClients /
+For each link, the endpoints must be unique.
-RpcServers with the same function name on the same participant.
-However, RpcServers will only receive calls from
+That is, on one participant, there can only be one RpcClient / RpcServer on a given function name.
+However, it is
-remote, not from RpcClients on the same participant.
+possible to use multiple RpcClients / RpcServers on the same function name distributed among different participants.

+!!!
 RpcExchangeFormat
 ~~~~~~~~~~~~~~~~~

 Both RpcClients and RpcServers define a RpcExchangeFormat, a meta description of the transmitted data.
 It can